jontrulson/conquest/docs/server-guide.md

 Starting with version 9, a *-G <subdir>* option has been added to the server components (conquestd, conqoper, conqdriv, etc).
-This allows a single conquest installation to supoort multiple game.
+This allows a single conquest installation to support multiple game.
 Previously, if you wanted to serve multiple games you would need to compile a version of conquest for each one using a different *--prefix* option to *configure*.